Fanleyrobot/fangyi-academic/content/publication/adt_ijrr.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *The International Journal of Robotics Research (IJRR)* (**TBA**)." publication_short = "In *IJRR* (**TBA**)"
+publication = "In *The International Journal of Robotics Research (IJRR)*." publication_short = "In *IJRR*"

 # Abstract and optional shortened version.
 abstract = "Various approaches have been proposed to learn visuo-motor policies for real-world robotic applications.
 One solution is first learning in simulation then transferring to the real world.
 In the transfer, most existing approaches need real-world images with labels.
-However, the labelling process is often expensive or even impractical in many robotic applications.
-In this paper, we introduce an adversarial discriminative sim-to-real transfer approach to reduce the amount of labelled real data required.
-The effectiveness of the approach is demonstrated with modular networks in a table-top object reaching task where a 7 DoF arm is controlled in velocity mode to reach a blue cuboid in clutter through visual observations from a monocular RGB camera.
-The adversarial transfer approach reduced the labelled real data requirement by 50%.
-Policies can be transferred to real environments with only 93 labelled and 186 unlabelled real images.
+However, the labeling process is often expensive or even impractical in many robotic applications.
+In this article, we introduce an adversarial discriminative sim-to-real transfer approach to reduce the amount of labeled real data required.
+The effectiveness of the approach is demonstrated with modular networks in a table-top object-reaching task where a seven-degree-of-freedom arm is controlled in velocity mode to reach a blue cuboid in clutter through visual observations from a monocular RGB camera.
+The adversarial transfer approach reduced the labeled real data requirement by 50%.
+Policies can be transferred to real environments with only 93 labeled and 186 unlabeled real images.
 The transferred visuo-motor policies are robust to novel (not seen in training) objects in clutter and even a moving target, achieving a 97.8% success rate and 1.8 cm control accuracy.
 Datasets and code are openly available."

 # Featured image thumbnail (optional)
 image_preview = "publications/adt_ijrr.png"